riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 ### Why do you need an RSS feed?

 Millions of users every day enjoy reading from several websites through a *feed reader*, such as [Feedly](feedly.com/).
 You need to provide an RSS feed for your blog not to give up a potentially large share of audience.

+Furthermore you can use your RSS feed to cross-post to other websites, such as the popular [dev.to](https://dev.to/).

 ### The Kessel Run in less than twelve parsecs